ibizaman/selfhostblocks/modules/blocks/mitmdump/docs/default.md

 The systemd service is made so it is started only when the mitmdump instance has started listening on the expected port.

+Also, addons can be enabled with the `enabledAddons` option.

 ## Usage {#blocks-mitmdump-usage}

 Put mitmdump in front of a HTTP server listening on port 8000 on the same machine: